 Nearly six million adults in the United States are affected by bipolar disorder, which is a widely misunderstood condition.
-At Hope Mental Health, Satu H. Woodland, PMHCNS-BC, APRN, and Cody Haas, PMHNP-BC, APRN, have the knowledge and experience necessary to properly diagnose and treat bipolar disorder, helping patients in Boise, Idaho, lead happy, productive lives.
+At Hope Mental Health, Satu H. Woodland, PMHCNS-BC, APRN, has the knowledge and experience necessary to properly diagnose and treat bipolar disorder, helping patients in Boise, Idaho, lead happy, productive lives.
 For expert help with bipolar disorder, please call or use the online scheduler.

 Bipolar disorder is a condition that involves moderate-to-extreme mood changes that range from manic “highs” to depressive “lows.”
 Bipolar illness affects both genders and occurs across all ethnic groups.
 The average age of onset is 25 years old, but bipolar disorder can develop throughout adulthood.